chipzx92/DataEngineeringI320/docs/presentations/Visualizations/index.md

 ![Choose Popular](./images/choose_popular.png)

-We're going to create a Pie Chsrt, so click on the Pie Chart icon on the page.
+We're going to create a Pie Chart, so click on the Pie Chart icon on the page.
 Pie charts are a very common visualization type.
 They are divided into slices to show the proportions between the different categories being measured.